ainefairbrother/ensemblQueryR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of ensemblQueryR is to ...
+The goal of ensemblQueryR is to seemlessly integrate querying of Ensembl databases into your R workflow.
+It does this by formatting and submitting user queries to the Ensembl API.
+In its current iteration, the package can retreive SNPs in LD with any number of query SNPs.

 ## Installation